AbuBakr-S/project-2/README.md

 # Project 2: Curiosity Rover

 ## Overview
-For this project, we worked in pairs to build our first React application that consumes a public API.
+In this project, I paired up with [Daniel Fullerton](https://github.com/sirdantheawesome) to build our first React application that consumes a public API.
 Dubbed ‘Mini Reactathon’, we had 48 hours to complete this.
 We used Visual Studio Live Share to collaborate in real time.

 You can find this deployed [here](https://mars-curiosity-rover-cam.netlify.app/).